mpizzicaroli/mpizzicaroli.github.io/_posts/2024-4-10-missfile.md

 ![]({{site.baseurl}}/images/80works.png)

-And it worked…ish.I spent a day trying to get New Outlook to download the file, and all I could get was propfinds and options.
+And I got stuck.
+I spent a day trying to get New Outlook to download the file, and all I could get was propfinds and options.
+I'm sure someone with more experience with the WebDAV protocol could do something clever.

 ![]({{site.baseurl}}/images/wireshark.png)

-While reading about file:// and WebDAV, I eventually realized, well…file protocol interacts with the local system right?
+But while I was reading about file:// and WebDAVs interactions, I eventually realized I was starting at a tree in a forest.
+After all, file protocol interacts with the local system right?
 Let’s see if we can open Powershell.

 ![]({{site.baseurl}}/images/powershellemail.png)
 ![]({{site.baseurl}}/images/runpowershell.png)